Kamil Kreps

-Kamil Kreps (born November 18, 1984) is a Czech professional ice hockey player who currently plays with HC Oceláři Třinec of the Czech Extraliga.
+Kamil Kreps (born November 18, 1984) is a Czech former professional ice hockey player who played in the National Hockey League (NHL).

 Playing career

 As a youth, Kreps played in the 1998 Quebec International Pee-Wee Hockey Tournament with a team from Chomutov.

 Kreps played his junior hockey in the Ontario Hockey League (OHL) playing for the Brampton Battalion for three seasons.
 He scored 19 goals in each of his three seasons and had a high of 61 points in 2002–03.
 He was drafted in the second round, 38th overall, by the Florida Panthers in the 2003 NHL Entry Draft.

 In the 2006-07 season, he played his first NHL game with the Panthers on January 7, 2007, against the Vancouver Canucks, registering two shots on net.
 Kreps scored his first NHL goal on April 6 against the Tampa Bay Lightning.